baixuewei430-dotcom/STAR/README.md

-# STAR
-NeurIPS 2025 paper

-code is coming soon
+# The code is coming soon......